GideonWolfe/Chameleon/README.md

 `theme [path to picture] [options for wal]`

 There are so many programs called from this script, it is easier to just edit the script to change the flags to your liking. for example, `wal_steam` is set to always use the `-w` option to take colors from wal.
-If you would rather use `-w` for a wpgtk theme, just change it in the script.
+If you would rather use `-g` for a wpgtk theme, just change it in the script.

 ## Programs supported
 [oomox](https://github.com/themix-project/oomox) for GTK and Spotify